Travel to Ireland: Your Travel Guide

 Ireland has a climate that changes a lot and very quickly.
 It can rain, shine and be hot and cold in the same morning.

-So it is best to dress in layers that you can easily take off and put on.
+So it is best to dress in layers that you can easily remove and put on.

 Here I leave you a small list of the things you have to take to Ireland on your trip.
 Surely I will make a post with everything more detailed, but give you an idea.